hmz777/hmz777.github.io/_posts/2019-01-16-MovieGate.markdown

 If you found a bug or you wish to purchase a license contact me on one of the links on the left, or on the top if you're on your phone. :)

-If you wish to purchase this software see the <p style="color:red">License Purchase</p> section below.
+If you wish to purchase this software see the License Purchase section below.

 ## Minimum System Requirements